Leopoldius-dev/pwa-project/README.md

-# pwa-project
+# PWA Page
-Only for PWA web practices
+Only for PWA page practices